In-Context Algorithm Emulation in Fixed-Weight Transformers: Prompt-Programmable In-Context Algorithm Emulation

 \subsection{In-Context Emulation of Attention}

-We first define the input prompt with weight encoding. \begin{definition}[Input of In-Context Emulation of Attention] Let $X\in\R^{d\times n}$, and $W_K, W_Q, W_V\in \R^{d_h \times d}$ denote the parameter matrices of the target attention we wish to emulate in-context.
-Define $k,q,v$ as the flatten version of $W_K,W_V,W_Q$ respectively:
+We first specify the input prompt with weight encoding. \begin{definition}[Input of In-Context Emulation of Attention] Let $X \in \mathbb{R}^{d\times n}$ be the input sequence \eqref{eqn:input}, and let $W^K, W^Q, W^V \in \mathbb{R}^{d_h\times d}$ be the weight matrices of the target attention head to be emulated.
+Define the vectorizations